 The public persona of Diego Rivera and the heroic status bestowed upon him in Mexico was such that the artist became the subject of myth in his own lifetime.
 His own memories, as recorded in his various autobiographies, have contributed

 From the summer of 1911 until the winter of 1920, Rivera lived in Paris.
 This period of his career has been brilliantly illuminated by Ramon Favela in the 1984-85 exhibition "Diego Rivera: The Cubist Year."
 The work of these years reveals diverse influences, from the art of El Greco and new applications of mathematical principles, in which Rivera had been well schooled at San Carlos, to subject matter and techniques that reflect the discussions on the role of art in the service of revolution that preoccupied the community of emigre artists in Montparnasse.

-Even after settling in Paris, Rivera returned every year to Spain to paint - often in the style of cubists such as Cezanne, Pablo Picasso, El Greco and Modigliani.
+Even after settling in Paris, Rivera returned every year to Spain to paint - often in the style of cubists such as Pablo Picasso, Salvador Dali, and Paul Klee.
 During the years from 1913 to 1918, Rivera devoted himself almost entirely to cubism and found himself getting caught up in his search for new truths.
 Among his works during this period were Portrait of Two Women, Portrait of Ramon Gomez, Eiffel Tower, and Still Life.
 In all of these paintings and indeed of the cubist style as a whole it appeared that the artists took apart their subjects and created new objects of their own creation.